d12frosted/elpa-mirror/gnu/vertico-readme.txt

 2 Features
 ══════════

-  • Vertical display with arrow key navigation (see the [extensions] for additional display modes)
+  • Vertical display with arrow key navigation.
+See the [extensions] for additional display modes.
-  • Prompt shows the current candidate index and the total number of candidates
+  • Prompt shows the current candidate index and the total number of candidates.
-  • The current candidate is inserted with `TAB' and selected with `RET'
+  • The current candidate is inserted with `TAB' and selected with `RET'.
-  • Non-existing candidates can be entered by moving the point to the prompt line
+  • Non-existing candidates can be submitted with `C-return' or by moving the point to the prompt.
-  • Configurable sorting by history position, length and alphabetically
+  • Configurable sorting by history position, length and alphabetically.
-  • Long candidates with newlines are formatted to take up less space
+  • Long candidates with newlines are formatted to take up less space.
-  • Deferred completion style highlighting for performance
+  • Deferred completion style highlighting for performance.
-  • Support for annotations (`annotation-function' and `affixation-function')
+  • Annotations are displayed next to the candidates (`annotation-' and `affixation-function').
-  • Support for grouping and group cycling commands (`group-function')
+  • Support for candidate grouping and group cycling commands (`group-function').

   <https://github.com/minad/vertico/blob/screenshots/vertico-mx.png?raw=true>